 Aunty Sand and my daughter Charlotte chatted excitedly as the heathland wind swept them along.

-There is a carpet of purple heather.
+There is a carpet of purple heather to the left and to the right.

 This young one is a little less sure and gets to his feet.
+She doesn’t take her eyes off us.

 At the end of the track were this beautiful pair.
 Many of the ponies we saw were in loving couples.
 They showed strong bonds and affection for one another.